ysndr/MSc-Thesis/chapter/background.md

 The shift to an increasing application of IaaS^[Infrastructure as a Service] products started the desire for declarative machine configuration in a bid to simplify the setup and reproducibility of such systems.
 This configuration based setup of infrastructure is commonly summarized as infrastructure as code or IaC.
-As the name suggests, IaC puts cloud configuration closer to the domain of software development [@IaC-book].
+As the name suggests, IaC puts cloud configuration closer to the domain of software development [@beyerSiteReliabilityWorkbook2018].

 In principle, IaaS solutions offer great flexibility with regard to resource provision (computing, storage, load balancing, etc.), network setup and scaling of (virtual) servers.
 However, since the primary interaction with those systems is imperative and based on command line or web interfaces, maintaining entire applications' or company's environments manually comes with obvious drawbacks.